dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 # Message Details
 [message-details]: #message-details

 The connection between peers is an endless stream of bytes, so each message must be "framed" so the recipient knows when it starts and ends.
 The wire framing format is `<len>(<header><message>)`. `len` is a varint with the number of bytes in the following message (the sum of the `header` and `message`).  `header` is a varint, of form `channel << 4 | <4-bit-type>`.
-Note that in most cases the `header` varint will be a single byte, but clients should treat it as a varint to accomodate large channel counts.
+Note that in most cases the `header` varint will be a single byte, but clients should treat it as a varint to accommodate large channel counts.

 Messages are encoded (serialized) using Google's [protobuf][protobuf] encoding.